Field Test: Bundesheer “Tarnanzug Neu” – urban and alpine

 Conclusion

-While the Tarnanzug Neu (TN 17/20) is not as good as RAL7013 in green environments like forests, especially in Autumn, it does remarkably well in urban and mountainous locations.
+While the Tarnanzug (TN 17/20) is not as good as RAL7013 in green environments like forests, especially in Autumn, it does remarkably well in urban and mountainous locations.
 The bluish grey elements of the pattern add that flexibility to this universal pattern, making it a decent multitasker with an emphasis on urban scenarios.

 Thank you for reading (edited picture!)